 NOVATEK does not have any negative impact on biodiversity in the areas of its operations.
-In this regard, the Company monitors biodiversity in the areas where it conducts its production activities and takes proactive and compensatory measures to protect biodiversity.
+The Company monitors biodiversity in the areas where it conducts its production activities and takes proactive and compensatory measures to protect it.

-The regions of Company presents occurs rivers of the Ob-Irtysh and North-Western Fishery Basins, the habitats of valuable fish.
-We seek to minimize all harmful factors to prevent negative impact on biological resources from our operations.
-To enhance these resources, we signed an agreement for rearing valuable fish and release of fry into their natural habitats.
+In the regions of the Company presence there are rivers of the Ob-Irtysh and North-Western basins, the habitats of valuable fish.
+To enhance these aquatic biological resources, NOVATEK finances rearing of valuable fish and release of fry into their natural habitats.

 As early as during the survey stage, NOVATEK keeps a close watch on any red-listed plants within its license areas and chooses to develop only those areas where such species are not encounted.

 The Company carries out annual biodiversity monitoring which includes both monitoring programs for biodiversity of terrestrial ecosystems and research programs for water bodies and marine mammals.